 So when the Upper Valley Mall, a dead mall not too far from my home, announced it would be permanently closed as of 16 June, 2021, I made certain to visit the mall on 15 June.

 Though I didn’t visit them on their last days open, there are a number of other malls that I had visited in the past that are no longer open; again, however, this became difficult as “no longer open” is also a matter of degree.
 A good example of this is the Eastgate Metroplex (formerly the Eastland Mall) in Tulsa.
-It used to be an indoor mall, but was largely converted to office space; however, the food court still remains and the hallways are still open to the public.
+It used to be an enclosed mall, but was largely converted to office space; however, the food court still remains and the hallways are still open to the public.
 For the purposes of my map I did ultimately decide to count it as a still-open mall since it’s still possible to visit it, but I could just as easily see justification for counting it as a permanently closed mall that I’ve visited.

 Unfortunately, I haven’t been able to come up with even a verbose definition for permanently closed mall that covers all the edge cases; there are a lot of malls that are obviously open or obviously closed, but there are a decent number that fall somewhere in between.
-To some extent (even more so than what counts as an indoor mall), this really is an “I know it when I see it” situation—and I haven’t seen every closed mall in the United States.
+To some extent (even more so than what counts as an enclosed mall), this really is an “I know it when I see it” situation—and I haven’t seen every closed mall in the United States.
 Since I couldn’t always be sure, I tried to err on the side of counting ambiguously closed malls as open, but I’ve almost certainly got some miscategorized malls on my map.

 Number of Malls